teddylambert/PrisonBlock/companies.md

 We try to make sure that all of the companies on this list have a recent (< 1 year), reputable source to back up our claim.
 If a parent company is included on our list (such as Pfizer), its popular subsidiaries are included.
 However, if information can only be found on a single subsidiary, its parent company and other related subsidiaries are not included.

+Big thanks to Worth Rises and their [2020 edition of the The Prison Industry: Mapping Private Sector Players](https://worthrises.org/theprisonindustry2020) for many of the companies on this list.

 ## Company List
 **Company:** Pfizer
 [**Source**](https://www.alec.org/about/leadership/)